Bluehost vs. Weebly

 Don’t get me wrong: you can still use Weebly if you don’t care that much about performance.
 Just keep in mind that what you gain in simplicity, you’ll likely lose in user retention, and this can hurt your website in the long run.

 There’s one other catch, too: if you realize that you need better loading speeds later down the line, moving from Weebly to a better host can quickly turn into a nightmare.
+Migrating a site away from Bluehost, on the other hand, is extremely easy.
 More about that below.

 Pricing and Value